7 Key US & EU Regulations for Apparel & Textile Supply Chains

 3. EU Corporate Sustainability Reporting Directive (CSRD)

-The CSRD builds upon the foundation laid by the Non-Financial Reporting Directive (NFRD), expanding the scope and depth of sustainability reporting requirements – requiring companies operating within or connected to the EU to report on a board range of environmental, social, and governance (ESG) issues.
+The CSRD builds upon the foundation laid by the Non-Financial Reporting Directive (NFRD), expanding the scope and depth of sustainability reporting requirements – requiring companies operating within or connected to the EU to report on a broad range of environmental, social, and governance (ESG) issues.

 The directive mandates double materiality, meaning companies must disclose both the financial risks posed by sustainability challenges and the impacts of their operations on the environment and society.
-Starting in 2024, companies will need to include this information in their annual reports published in 2025 and be verified by third parties.

 How to comply with the CSRD?